The Vermont Statutes Online

 Chapter 017 : Unemployment Compensation

-(a) The Commissioner may require any employing unit to keep such true and accurate records and make such reports covering persons employed by it respecting employment, wages, hours, unemployment, and related matters as the Commissioner deems reasonably necessary for the effective administration of this chapter.
-Such records shall be open to inspection and subject to being copied by the Commissioner or his or her authorized representatives at any reasonable time and as often as may be necessary.
+(a) The Commissioner may require any employing unit to keep true and accurate records and make reports covering persons employed by it respecting employment, wages, hours, unemployment, and related matters as the Commissioner deems reasonably necessary for the effective administration of this chapter.
+The records shall be open to inspection and subject to being copied by the Commissioner or the Commissioner’s authorized representatives at any reasonable time and as often as may be necessary.

-(c) If an employing unit fails to comply adequately with the provisions of subsection (b) of this section and section 1314a of this title, the Commissioner shall determine the benefit rights of a claimant upon such information as is available.
+(c) If an employing unit fails to comply adequately with the provisions of subsection (b) of this section and section 1314a of this subchapter, the Commissioner shall determine the benefit rights of a claimant upon the available information.
 Prompt notice in writing of the determination shall be given to the employing unit.
 The determination shall be final with respect to a noncomplying employer as to any charges against its experience-rating record for benefits paid to the claimant before the week following the receipt of the employing unit’s reply.
 The employing unit’s experience rating record shall not be relieved of these charges, notwithstanding any other provision of this chapter, unless the Commissioner determines that failure to comply was due to unavoidable accident or mistake.

 (d)(1) Except as otherwise provided in this chapter, information obtained from any employing unit or individual in the administration of this chapter and determinations as to the benefit rights of any individual shall be held confidential and shall not be disclosed or open to public inspection in any manner revealing the individual’s or employing unit’s identity, nor be admissible in evidence in any action or proceeding other than one arising out of this chapter, or to support or facilitate an investigation by a public agency identified in subdivision (e)(1) of this section.

-(2) An individual or his or her duly authorized agent may be supplied with information from those records to the extent necessary for the proper presentation of his or her claims for benefits or to inform him or her of his or her existing or prospective rights to benefits; an employing unit may be furnished with such information as may be deemed proper, within the discretion of the Commissioner, to enable it to fully discharge its obligations and safeguard its rights under this chapter.
+(2) An individual or an individual’s duly authorized agent may be supplied with information from those records to the extent necessary for the proper presentation of the individual’s claims for benefits or to inform the individual of the individual’s existing or prospective rights to benefits.
+An employing unit may be furnished with information, as the Commissioner deems proper, to enable it to fully discharge its obligations and safeguard its rights under this chapter.

 (3) Automatic data processing services and systems and programming services within the Department of Labor shall be the responsibility and under the direct control of the Commissioner in the administration of this chapter and chapter 15 of this title.

-(4) Notwithstanding the provisions in subdivision (3) of this subsection, the Department of Labor shall, at the request of the Agency of Administration, perform such services for other departments and agencies of the State as are within the capacity of its data processing equipment and personnel, provided that such services can be accomplished without undue interference with the designated work of the Department of Labor.
+(4) Notwithstanding the provisions in subdivision (3) of this subsection, the Department of Labor shall, at the request of the Agency of Administration, perform services for other departments and agencies of the State that are within the capacity of its data processing equipment and personnel, provided that the services can be accomplished without undue interference with the designated work of the Department of Labor.

 (A) The Department of Labor shall participate in the income and eligibility verification procedures under the Deficit Reduction Act of 1984, Pub.
 L. No. 98-369, which provides for the exchange of information among state agencies administering programs funded with federal monies provided under the Temporary Assistance for Needy Families (TANF) block grant, Medicaid, Supplemental Nutrition Assistance Program (SNAP), SSI, Unemployment Compensation, and any other state program under a plan approved under Title I, X, XIV, or XVI of the Social Security Act.